-Average prediction set size.
-In Figure 3 (top row) we study the average set size for varying numbers of partitions.
-Notably, our majority prediction sets yield strong guarantees (Figure 2 a) without any significant increase in size (Figure 3 a): the average prediction set size remains below 1, which even holds for $k_c=40$ ( $\alpha=0.1$ ).
-Interestingly, the size slowly increases with more training partitions, creating a tade-off between reliability and utility of the prediction sets.
-Practitioners have to fine-tune this trade-off depending on the application's sensitivity towards reliability.
-Overall, we empirically find that our reliable prediction sets do not become too large in size (Desideratum II).
+Average set size.
+In Figure 3 (top row) we study the average set size.
+Notably, our majority prediction sets yield strong guarantees (Figure 2 a) without any significant increase in size (Figure 3 a): the average prediction set size remains below 1, which even holds for $k_c=40$ ($\alpha=0.1$).
+Interestingly, the size increases with more training partitions, creating a tade-off between reliability and utility of the prediction sets.
+Practitioners have to fine-tune this trade-off depending on the application's sensitivity.
+Additionally, we study set sizes on different datasets under calibration poisoning (setting (a)): On CIFAR100 the average set size remains below 4 for $k_c \leq 26$, demonstrating that our majority prediction sets scale well to datasets with more classes (Figure 4 (1)).
+Overall, we empirically find that our reliable prediction sets do not become too large in size (desideratum II).